f-o-a-m/kepler/README.md

 ### Prerequisites
 At the moment the project's build is managed by `stack`.
 You can find everything you need regarding how to install stack on your machine [here](https://docs.haskellstack.org/en/stable/README/).

+We use a custom setup to generate Haskell bindings to the protobuf files, using the proto-lens library from Google.
+In order for this to work you need to have the protobuf compiler `protoc` on your machine.
+You can get installation instructions [here](https://google.github.io/proto-lens/installing-protoc.html)

 You will also need to install `hlint` and `stylish-haskell` for code hygiene during development.
 In the project root simply run

 ```bash